Kalmat/PyMonCtl/README.md

       - Primary monitor can be anywhere, and even there can be no primary monitor.
       - Monitors can overlap, so take this into account when setting a new monitor position.
       - xrandr won't accept negative values, so the whole setup will be referenced to (0, 0) coordinates.
       - xrandr will sort primary monitors first.
-Because of this and for homegeneity, when positioning a monitor as primary (only with setPosition() method), it will be placed at (0 ,0) and all the rest to RIGHT_TOP.
+Because of this and for homogeneity, when positioning a monitor as primary (only with setPosition() method), it will be placed at (0 ,0) and all the rest to RIGHT_TOP.
   - macOS:
       - Primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
       - Monitors can overlap, so take this into account when setting a new monitor position.